OctopusDeploy/docs/docs/octopus-rest-api/octopus.server.exe-command-line/new-certificate.md

 ```

 ## Basic examples

-This example will create a new certificate for instance MyNewInstance replacing the old one
+This example creates a new certificate for instance `MyNewInstance` and replaces the old one:
 ```text
 octopus.server new-certificate --instance="MyNewInstance" --replace
 ```